bduval2/ovaview-app/Architecture.md

 * Minimize any links of user inputted data to corresponding user's identity, either directly or by proxy.
 * Circumvent user-created vulnerabilities to their accounts, such as simple passwords or repeated use of breached username and password combination.
-* <mark>Please ask @bduval2 if any technological advantages exist.
-Is encryption based on ID better here on a section of its own?</mark>

 ### E2EE Based on Unique Identifier

-<mark>Would like @bduval2 to offer some guidance as I am less fluent in the encryption method.</mark>

 End-to-end encryption (E2EE) is a security protocol designed to protect communications by encrypting messages in a way that only the intended recipients can access the information.
 This means that the data is encrypted on the sender's device, and can only be decrypted by the intended recipient's device.
 In an end-to-end encryption system, the encryption keys used to encrypt and decrypt the messages are only known by the sender and the recipient.
 Our encryption system takes a different route and has it so the encryption key is only held by the user, in the form of their 16-digit identifier.